Inflammatory bowel disease: Research

 The following treatment strategies are not used routinely, but appear promising in some forms of IBD.

 Initial reports suggest that helminthic therapy may not only prevent but even control IBD: a drink with roughly 2,500 ova of the Trichuris suis helminth taken twice monthly decreased symptoms markedly in many patients.
 It is even speculated that an effective "immunization" procedure could be developed—by ingesting the cocktail at an early age.

 Prebiotics and probiotics are focusing increasing interest as treatments for IBD.
 Currently, there is evidence to support the use of certain probiotics in addition to standard treatments in people with ulcerative colitis but there is no sufficient data to recommend probiotics in people with Crohn's disease.
 Both single strain and multi-strain probiotics have been researched for mild to moderate cases of ulcerative colitis.
 The most clinically researched multi-strain probiotic with over 70 human trials is the De Simone Formulation.
-Further research is required to identify specific probiotic strains or their combinations and prebiotic substances for therapies of intestinal inflammation.
+The specific probiotic strains, strain combinations and prebiotic substances suited to therapies of intestinal inflammation have not been identified.

 Currently, the probiotic strain, frequency, dose and duration of the probiotic therapy are not established.
 In severely ill people with IBD there is a risk of the passage of viable bacteria from the gastrointestinal tract to the internal organs (bacterial translocation) and subsequent bacteremia, which can cause serious adverse health consequences.
 Live bacteria might not be essential because of beneficial effects of probiotics seems to be mediated by their DNA and by secreted soluble factors, and their therapeutic effects may be obtained by systemic administration rather than oral administration.

 In 2005 New Scientist published a joint study by Bristol University and the University of Bath on the apparent healing power of cannabis on IBD.
 Reports that cannabis eased IBD symptoms indicated the possible existence of cannabinoid receptors in the intestinal lining, which respond to molecules in the plant-derived chemicals.
 CB1 cannabinoid receptors – which are known to be present in the brain – exist in the endothelial cells which line the gut, it is thought that they are involved in repairing the lining of the gut when damaged.

 The team deliberately damaged the cells to cause inflammation of the gut lining and then added synthetically produced cannabinoids; the result was that gut started to heal: the broken cells were repaired and brought back closer together to mend the tears.
 It is believed that in a healthy gut, natural endogenous cannabinoids are released from endothelial cells when they are injured, which then bind to the CB1 receptors.
 The process appears to set off a wound-healing reaction, and when people use cannabis, the cannabinoids bind to these receptors in the same way.